JeffreyTackett/micommunity/README.md

 Can be found on telegram as [Jack](https://t.me/Banhammerjack_bot).

-Marie and I are moderating a [support group](https://t.me/MarieSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
-Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
-Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

 Alternatively, [find me on telegram](https://t.me/Surajsharma007)!
 (Keep all support questions in the support chat, where more people can help you.)